Children on Campus

 Parents and legal guardians of children must submit required forms consistent with the planned activities of the program before being allowed to participate.
 For a list of required forms refer to Program/Event required forms.

-Completed forms may contain sensitive personal information and must be transmitted and kept secure in a manner consistent with guidelines provide by the Information Assurance Safely Use of Sensitive Data guidance.
+Completed forms may contain sensitive personal information and must be transmitted and kept secure in a manner consistent with guidelines provided by the Information Assurance Safely Use of Sensitive Data guidance.

 All authorized adults or program/event faculty and staff working with children are required to be trained on policies and issues related to children’s health, safety, and security.
 Required training must be completed annually and may differ based on the role of the authorized adult.
 For a list of training courses and requirements refer to Required Training.